JGoutin/airfs/docs/getting_started.rst

 Like with file systems, Cloud storage needs to be *mounted* to be used.

 Some storage requires configuration before use (such as user access keys).
 For the required parameter detail, see the targeted storage class or the targeted storage documentation.

 Storage that does not require configuration is automatically mounted.

 All storage parameters must be defined in a ``storage_parameters`` dictionary.
 This dictionary must be transmitted either to the ``airfs.mount`` function or when a file is opened using the ``airfs.open`` function.

 Once mounted, all functions can be used without the needs to pass the ``storage_parameters`` dictionary.

-``my_cloud`` storage is mounted as follows:
+``my_storage`` storage is mounted as follows:

 **With ``mount`` function:**